Avocado955/todolist-frontend/README.md

 ### 12/09/2024 - Error handling

 -   Adds a method of handling errors instead of just displaying them to the console

+### 13/09/2024 - Category Management

+-   Fixes the error handling on the main page for when the backend isnt running
+-   Adds the category cards to the manage categories modal
 ---

 ## What did you struggle with?